Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./HW_Emulation/README.md#Command-Line-Project-Source-Code-Debug-with-the-Vitis-Unified-IDE">Command Line Project Source Code Debug with the Vitis IDE</a>
 </td>
 <td>
-This section helps you debug your command line project using the features of the Vitis IDE debugger without porting your system design to the IDE.
+Helps you debug the command line project using the features of the Vitis IDE debugger without porting the system design to the IDE.
 </td>
 </tr>